i-rinat/freshplayerplugin/doc/known-issues.md

 about this.
 I need a scenario which can be used to reproduce an issue.
 It would be nice if you search through open issues to avoid duplicates.

-## 3d applications are slow

-3d is not enabled by default, as it causes rendering issues on some machines.
-It can be enabled by adding `enable_3d = 1` line to `~/.config/freshwrapper.conf`
-If transparency-enabled instances have no graphics, add `enable_3d_transparent = 0` to `~/.config/freshwrapper.conf`, that will selectively disable 3d for transparent plugin instances.
+## Black screen with sound only

+3d is enabled by default at the moment, and requiring working OpenGL ES 2.0.
+With some video adapters 3d doesn't work as intended for some reason.
+If you have the issue, disable 3d by adding `enable_3d = 0` line to `~/.config/freshwrapper.conf`.
+If 3d generally works, but fails only for some instances, try to disable 3d for transparent movies by adding `enable_3d_transparent = 0` to `~/.config/freshwrapper.conf`.

 ## DRM doesn't work